 In the same vein, four new colors — olive, red, pink and blue — have been added to the chino collection.

 Printed sheet sets in the $24.99 twin opening price point have been designed to work with the chinos and yarn-dyed stripes under the umbrella of Tommy Hilfiger Mix, Kartus related.

 In the bed ensembles for Collection, Holly is a black and white bed with flocked outline florals against a white ground, "'60s inspired," Kartus remarked.
 The sheets are striped and Euro shams have pintuck detailing.

-Appleyard is a modern take on country, Kartus said, with reds, pinks and blues the color theme.
+Appleyard is a modern take on country, Kartus said, with reds, pinks and blues.
 An unusual element is a duvet cover — a sheer argyle design.

 Calypso features a sparkle, sequin mix of embellishments on a paisley in dark and light blues.
 An unusual element in Calypso is the solid-color satin duvet cover.